 We leave Sutra and enter Saddle Ranch.
 Sutra is a full on nightclub, dimly lit.
 Saddle Ranch is a southern style bar with full visibility.
 Everyone in “The Triangle” is going to be here soon.
 We get in and head straight to the bar.
 Dennis lifts four fingers and says “let’s do it again.”
 More Jäger, sick.
 Dennis requests Steve and I to go find the hottest girls in the bar and bring them over.
 We follow his orders and go hunting.
 We find a collection of blonds and get them to follow us over.
 Steve and I figure if we get Dennis distracted enough we can ditch him.

-The girls are into Dennis and he’s into them, then more and more people start coming over requesting photos.
+The girls are into Dennis and he’s into them, all while more and more people start coming over requesting photos.
 Dennis is denying all wishes, making shit awkward.
 He’s becoming increasingly irritable and rude to everyone approaching him, and then turning to us like we’re his bodyguards.
-It’s time to get out of here.
-As we are walking back towards the car a flock of people latch onto us.
+It’s time to get out of here, I grab Dennis by the arm and pull him towards to the exit.
+As we are walking towards the car a flock of people latch onto us.
 That’s when the most surreal moment of the night took place.

 Dennis turns around, looks directly at me with a pale and frightened look, and says, “help, help me please.”
 I turn to Warren and ask…